CMS (Formerly Content Manager): Displaying Collection Content in a Table

 - (Optional) Add another column to the table:

-- Click Add column at the bottom of the column on the right.
+- Click Add column at the bottom of the Connect Table panel on the right.

 - Click the Choose column drop-down and select the collection field you want to connect.